odewahn/prompter/README.md

 ### To package, sign, and notarize

-Before you can notarize, you need to have a developer account with Apple and have set up the notarization process.
-This is a bit of a pain, but it's not too bad.
-You can find the instructions [here](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution).

-First, set up the keychain stuff:

-xcrun notarytool store-credentials ODEWAHN \
- --apple-id andrew@odewahn.com \
- --team-id 8R36RY2J2J

-Then you can codesign the app.
 I used this this tool, whih does all the steps in a nice package:

 https://github.com/txoof/codesign